 The following chart shows the improvement in calculation time for the various options discussed above.
 All of the line items are within the original target module.

 One final step to ensure that calculations are fully optimized is to always consider whether the summary options are applicable for the calculations.
-In our example, by default Text items default to None because combinations at the parent or total levels do not make sense.
-The code of the Company item is not applicable for its parent.
+In our example, by default, Text items default to None because combinations at the parent or total levels do not make sense.
+The code of the Company item is not applicable to its parent.
 So, for Text formatted items, there is nothing more to do.
 However, always check if the Summary options are needed.